stefanspringer1/LoopsOnOptionals/README.md

 # LoopsOnOptionals

-Mini library to extend optional chains to include for loops
+Mini library to extend optional chains to include for loops.